Semi-Classical Localisation Properties of Quantum Oscillators on a Noncommutative Configuration Space: The Classical limits of the Noncommutative Harmonic Oscillator

 \end{itemize}

-Therefore, starting with the continuous functions over $\RI^4$, letting the dynamics act and then removing the standard non-commutativity before removing the configuration space non-commutativity one loses track of the time-evolution and even reduces, after the complete classical limit, the domain of definition of the continuous functions from $\RI^4$ to $\RI$.
+Therefore, starting with the continuous functions over $\RI^4$, letting the dynamics act and then removing the standard noncommutativity before removing the configuration space noncommutativity one loses track of the time-evolution and even reduces, after the complete classical limit, the domain of definition of the continuous functions from $\RI^4$ to $\RI$.